keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 </section><section data-markdown>
 #### Fallacies of Relevance

 - **Ad Populum**.
 This fallacy claims that the conclusion is correct simply because it's what most everyone believes.
 Agreement with popular opinion is not necessarily a reliable sign of truth, and deviation from popular opinion is not necessarily a reliable sign of error, but if you assume it is and do so with enthusiasm, then you are using this fallacy.
 The "too strongly" mentioned above is important in the description of the fallacy because what most everyone believes is, for that reason, somewhat likely to be true, all things considered.
 However, the fallacy occurs when this degree of support is overestimated.
-Example: "You should turn to channel 6.
+* Example: "You should turn to channel 6.
 It's the most watched channel this year."
+* "America's favorite french fry."